What is Passover?

 How were the Israelites emancipated?

 The story goes like this, according to the Old Testament: After generations of backbreaking labor and unbearable horrors at the hands of the Egyptian people, God saw the Israelites' distress.
 He sent Moses to Pharaoh with a message: "Send forth My people, so that they may serve Me" (Exodus 8:1).
 But despite numerous warnings, Pharaoh refused to heed God's command.
 God then sent upon Egypt ten devastating plagues, afflicting them and destroying everything from their livestock to their crops.

 At the stroke of midnight of the 15th day of Nisan, God sent the last of the 10 plagues to the Egyptians, killing their firstborn.
 However, he spared the Children of Israel, "passing over" their homes hence the name of the holiday.
 Pharaoh's resistance was broken, and he virtually chased his former slaves out of the land.
 Led by Moses, an estimated 600,000 men, plus many more women and children, began the trek to Mount Sinai.
 Seven days later, the Red Sea parted and they left Egypt.

 If the journey out of Egypt took seven days, why is the festival eight days long?

-Orthodox Jews living outside Israel celebrate an extra day due to the doubt as to which day is actually the start of the holiday.
-Traditionally, that decision was made at the Temple of Jerusalem, and the news had to travel far to reach them.
+Orthodox Jews living outside Israel celebrate an extra day due to uncertainty as to which day is actually the start of the holiday.
+Traditionally, that decision was made at the Temple of Jerusalem, and the news had to travel far to reach people living far away.
 Reform Jews and Jews living in Israel do not celebrate the extra day.

 What's unleavened bread?